Case Study of a Failed Startup

 - I thought that P(users | answers) was high because my intuition that users wanted more detailed information was strong.
 I still believe this.

-- I know that not everyone in such a bottom-up fashion, but I thought that given all the investors out there, chances are I’d find someone that does.
+- I know that not everyone thinks in such a bottom-up fashion, but I thought that since there are a lot of investors out there, chances are I’d find someone who thinks this way.

-- I should have had a better intuitive sense that people really don’t think like this.
-They depend much more on the outside view, and the outside view says that an inexperienced, unskilled college kid with no other partners, no connections, and no traction is unlikely to succeed.
-They didn’t look as hard at the specifics of the situation and think so deeply about these bottom up calculations.
+- I should have had a better intuitive sense that people don’t think like this.
+They depend much more on heuristics/outside view, and the outside view says that an inexperienced, unskilled college kid with no other partners, no connections, and no traction is unlikely to succeed.
+They weren’t looking as much at the details of my specific situation as I was.

 - I should have done more research into what P(capital) really is.
 I should have found someone to mentor me.
 I think that I suffered notably from confirmation bias here.
 I should have given much more consideration to the possibility that P(capital) is low.